ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Multiple imports
 ~~~~~~~~~~~~~~~~

-You should place imports in separate lines unless they are modules from the same
+You should place imports on separate lines unless they are modules from the same
 package.

 .. tab-set::